 - Interest in pursuing a Ph.D. in the biomedical or behavioral sciences or a M.D./Ph.D. program

-- A cumulative and major GPA or 2.5 or better
+- A cumulative and major GPA or 2.5 or higher

-- Two letters of recommendation from faculty familiar with and related to the RISE Program
+- Two letters of recommendation from faculty who are familiar with the RISE Program (Faculty Recommendation forms are on the left side-bar of the web page)

 - Hands-on research experience